• Skip to primary navigation

 Matzo balls are soup dumplings made of matzo meal (ground matzo crackers), eggs, fat or oil, and water.

-They were traditionally used in chicken soups and are a must-have Passover meal for the Jewish.
+They were traditionally used in chicken soups and are a must-have Passover meal for the Jewish - learn the matzo ball soup taste guide that describes the soup's essence.

 These balls are served hot to retain their aromatic flavors.